 I’ve finished another kayak lesson, and I’ve come to understand: this is what addiction feels like.
-Ever since I started this new gig, people who are close to me know, I just can’t shut up about these lessons.
+Ever since I started this, people who are close to me know, I just can’t shut up about these lessons.
 I was apprehensive about this week’s lesson: wet exit and re-entries.
 Learning to capsize and be in control was one of the main reasons I wanted to take this course.
-It was an intro – each of us got the opportunity to practice twice.
-But that told me all I needed to know – I’m hooked!
-I want more!
-Our instructor offered an analogy that I think is so very true: getting wet in kayaking is like falling in skiing.
-Accept that it will happen, and this is will free you to improve on your skills and get better at it.
+It was also an idea that terrified me.

-I knew I liked paddling, but I didn’t think I would enjoy these lessons so much.
-The constant motion of a kayak on the sea is just so FUN – it’s a whole different experience than lake paddling.
+I knew I liked paddling, but the fear of capsizing kept me from going on the ocearn.
+Now that I’ve tried it, I’m sorry I didn’t try it sooner.
 Somewhat surprisingly, the person who has taken the most interest in my courses (or at least heard me out the most as I describe in every detail the amazing new things I’m learning) is my mom.
 Mom had never warmed to paddling, even though I tried several times to introduce her to it at the lake.
-She never felt in control enough to be comfortable in a kayak and recalls with awe that my first time ever on a kayak was with her.
+She never felt in control enough to be comfortable in a kayak and recalls with awe that my first time ever on a kayak was a family trip with her.

-I was 14 or 15 when I paddled my first kayak.
-At the time, handcrafted wooden kayaks were available for rent from Britannia Shipyards in Steveston.
-I don’t know when this service stopped, only that when I was older and wanted to repeat this experience, they were no longer there.
-Prior to this, I had canoed before.
+I was 14 or 15 when I paddled my first kayak, a handcrafted wooden beauty from Britannia Shipyards in Steveston.
+I don’t know when rentals stopped, only that when I was older and wanted to repeat this experience, they were no longer there.
+Prior to this, I had been on a canoe.
 The nimbleness of a kayak (even a huge wooden one) immediately appealed to me.
 Add to that, both sides getting an even workout and the freedom of paddling solo (a much more technically demanding task in canoeing), and I knew I had found my craft.

 1) I was afraid of going to the course alone.